behigh/dbBackup/README.md

 - With this technique it takes 10 mins to backup the same DB and 50 mins to restore - **savings of 9 hours!**

-## Follwing dependencies are there for dbBackup.js
+## Usage
+Create a config.js based on config.sample.js

+Install dependencies `npm i`

+Run `node . config.js`